Cornel Țăranu: Paris studies and Ars Nova

 Țăranu studied music theory at the Conservatoire de Paris with Nadia Boulanger and Olivier Messiaen.
-The two figures disliked each other, but they also mutually resented Țăranu: among the Eastern Bloc students, Boulanger only appreciated the Poles, while Messiaen dismissed all Eastern Europeans were assets of the KGB. Țăranu eventually managed to obtain Messiaen's affection by showing him that he had learned Turangalîla-Symphonie by heart. Țăranu also attended the Darmstädter Ferienkurse in 1968, 1969 and 1972, studying analysis with György Ligeti, conducting with Bruno Maderna and percussion with Christoph Caskel.
+The two figures disliked each other, but they also mutually resented Țăranu: among the Eastern Bloc students, Boulanger only appreciated the Poles, while Messiaen saw all Eastern Europeans as assets of the KGB. Țăranu eventually managed to obtain Messiaen's affection by showing him that he had learned Turangalîla-Symphonie by heart. Țăranu also attended the Darmstädter Ferienkurse in 1968, 1969 and 1972, studying analysis with György Ligeti, conducting with Bruno Maderna and percussion with Christoph Caskel.
 He completed his studies with a doctorate in 1969; his thesis about "Enescu in the consciousness of the present" was published in Romanian that year, and in French in 1981.
 According to László, the contribution also functions as "an excellent stylistic textbook".

 Țăranu soon returned to his passion for literature.
 As noted in 2008 by Apostrof magazine, he "knows contemporary poetry as good as any literary historian, and loves it the way poets do".
 He still identified Blaga, alongside the modernist doyen Tristan Tzara (whose love poetry was adapted by Țăranu into five pieces of music) and 1960s poet Nichita Stănescu, as his most treasured mentor.
 He credited Stănescu, Ana Blandiana, Marin Sorescu and Cezar Baltag as his dear friends, who provided him with a sense that "something was moving" in Romanian art.
 Around that time, he translated Blaga's poem Întoarcere into French, which was republished in 2008 (according to the staff writers at Vatra, his version was "admirable").
 His work as a composer focused on bridging music and literature, for instance with a series of lieds inspired by Blandiana's verse, first performed for the public in February 1969.
 In tandem, he contributed several interpretations of novels by his more senior friend, Camil Petrescu.
 He also scored lyrical fragments from Petrescu's Patul lui Procust, which fascinated him as "strange poems", and which were taken up by the Gulbenkian Orchestra at the Royan Festival of 1972.